ripple/opensource.ripple.com/docs/axelar/intro-to-axelar.md

 ## TicketCreate Flow

-As mentioned, tickets are used to enable multiple transactions to be in flight, enabling faster transaction confirmation.
+Tickets are used to enable multiple in-flight transactions and improve throughput.
 The XRPL limits the number of available tickets at any given time to 250.
 When the amount of tickets available matches a configurable threshold, a new `TicketCreate` transaction must be submitted.

 1. A `Payment` transaction is confirmed to be included in the XRPL by Axelar validators, making the number of available tickets less than the ticket creation threshold.
 2. A relayer requests a `TicketCreate` transaction from the Axelar network.